 So, my friend, this is a primary guide to make a skateboard rack.
 Though you can make according to your imagination or plan, I have tried here to put an easier way to make skateboard rack that will help you keep your huge collection of skateboard or longboard nicely organized.
-It is so simple to make and so stylish to look.
-Just make sure that you do all the measurement and drilling works with accurate depth, size, and distance.
+It is so simple to make and so stylish to look at.
+Just make sure that you do all the measurements and drilling works with accurate depth, size, and distance.
 I am sure with this tutorial content of mine you are going to make a beautiful skateboard rack very easily.

 Hey skateboarders, How are you all?
 I’m Dorothy L. Rogers, In short Dorothy.
 27 years old girl.
 I live in San Angelo, 596 Anthony Avenue.
 I’ve been skating for 12 years.
 I have almost 13 skateboards.
 I just love skating.
 Height is 5′ 5″ (164 centimeter), and Weight 125.6 pounds (57 kilograms). favourite colour is Purple.
 Find me on Twitter